Katie Rox: Career

 Katie Rox has previously provided backup vocals for Mandy Moore.
 She also sings most of the backup vocals on Songs From Instant Star 2, released in April 2006, by Alexz Johnson, and has a cameo in the Jeremy Fisher video for "Cigarette."

 Jakalope

 Known at the time as Katie B, Rox was the original lead singer of Jakalope.
 She was asked to be a part of the band when she met Dave "Rave" Ogilvie at The Warehouse Studio where she was working reception.
 After singing just one song, Rox was hired on to be the lead vocalist, as well as writing lyrics and melodies on the first two albums.

 Rox was also known for singing the opening credits' theme for Degrassi: The Next Generation in seasons 4 and 5.

 In early 2007, Rox left Jakalope to pursue her own musical interests.
-She summarizes her experience with Jakalope as a time where she "grew as a songwriter, a performer, an artist, and learned many a valuable lesson".
+She summarizes her experience with Jakalope as a time when she "grew as a songwriter, a performer, an artist, and learned many a valuable lesson".